Microlocal Theory of Legendrian Links and Cluster Algebras

 Finally, the contact and symplectic geometric results and techniques we use and develop to prove Theorem \ref{thm:main} are invariant under Hamiltonian isotopies, not necessarily compactly supported.
 Given that the cluster coordinates in Theorem \ref{thm:main} and Corollary \ref{cor:Xstructure} are all intrinsically named through symplectic geometric means, they can be named, and computed, after a compactly supported Hamiltonian isotopy is applied to $L(\bG)$ or a contact isotopy is applied to $\La(\bG)$.
 This is a distinctive crucial feature which had been missing in our previous works \cite{CGGS,CGGS2,CasalsZaslow,GSW}, where even the initial seed could not typically be defined (nor computed) after a Legendrian isotopy.\footnote{The pull-back structures from \cite[Section 3]{STWZ} had the same issue.}

 {\bf Acknowledgements}.
-We are grateful to our collaborators H.~Gao, E.~Gorsky, M.~Gorsky, J.~Simental-Rodriguez, L.~Shen and E.~Zaslow for their interest, comments on the draft and useful conversations.
-We also thank Orsola Capovilla-Searle, Chris Fraser, Alexander Goncharov, Ian Le, Wenyuan Li and Melissa Sherman-Bennett for valuable discussions.
-R.~Casals is supported by the NSF CAREER grant DMS-1942363 and a Sloan Research Fellowship of the Alfred P. Sloan Foundation.
+We are grateful to C.~Fraser, H.~Gao, A.~Goncharov, E.~Gorsky, M.~Gorsky, I.~Le, W.~Li, J.~Simental-Rodriguez, L.~Shen, M.~Sherman-Bennett and E.~Zaslow for their interest, comments on the draft and useful conversations.
+We also thank the referee for their valuable comments.

-{\bf Acknowledgements}.
-We are grateful to our collaborators H.~Gao, E.~Gorsky, M.~Gorsky, J.~Simental-Rodriguez, L.~Shen and E.~Zaslow from \cite{CasalsHonghao,CGGS,CGGS2,CasalsZaslow,GSW,GSW2} for their interest, comments on the draft and many useful conversations on the subject; we have learned much from them.
-We thank Lenhard Ng for a question on cluster structures for a Legendrian representative of $m(7_2)$, which lead to one of the examples of Subsection \ref{ssec:final_examples}.
-Finally, we also thank Orsola Capovilla-Searle, Chris Fraser, and Melissa Sherman-Bennett for helpful conversations on cluster algebras and Ian Le and Wenyuan Li for valuable discussions on the microlocal theory of sheaves and plabic graphs.